williamcaban/ocp-rt/README.md

     sh-4.4#
     ```

-# Demo RT workload
+# Tests with Demo RT workload

-Sample setup: 16 cores
+Sample setup for worker-rt node with 16 cores
-- 1 for kubelet
+- 1c for kubelet
-- 2 for system
+- 2c for system
-- 4 for cyclictest
+- 4c for cyclictest
-- 9 for stress-ng
+- 9c for stress-ng

 *Note on `isolcpus`:* The `isolcpus` is good if every workload on the worker is defined using guaranteed class.
-Otherwise, eerything goes to the non-isolated cores and the performance drop.
-For this reason, these tests do not use `isolcpus` and instead rely on CPU Manager for the proper behavior by using the Kubelet flags `--kube-reserved 1 --system-reserved 1`.
+Otherwise, everything goes to the non-isolated cores and the performance drop.
+For this reason, these tests do not use `isolcpus` and instead rely on CPU Manager for the proper behavior by using the Kubelet flags `kubeReserved`  and `systemReserved`.

 - Create demo project and prepare to run the `cyclictest`: